sudo-kraken/jf-pushover-webhook/README.md

 - Set `AUTH_TOKEN` for a simple shared secret.
 For internet facing deployments put the service behind an authenticating reverse proxy.
 - Tune `WEB_CONCURRENCY` based on CPU cores and expected throughput.
+- Keep `REQUEST_TIMEOUT` conservative to avoid long-hanging outbound calls to Pushover.
+- If running behind a reverse proxy, ensure client IP and scheme are preserved appropriately.

 ## Development